Vishram1123/gjs-osk/README.md

 3. Log out of GNOME and log back in
 4. Click on the keyboard button in the dash bar
 ## Help
-- This project was created in literally two days, so if you find any bugs, please open an issue or submit a pull request.
+- This project was created in literally two days, and I have no prior experience with GNOME JS, so if you find any bugs, please open an issue or submit a pull request.
 Thanks!